DaviRaubach/daviraubach.github.io/about.md

 ---
-layout: default
+layout: page
-title: About
+title: About this website
 ---
-# About page

-This page tells you a little bit about me.
+I'm not sure yet what this website is about, but I'm sure I'll work it out soon.